 Country PRSP Interim (I) or Full (F) and Date I/F PRSP Gender Treatment Armenia I: March 01 F: Expected by fall 2002 Gender is not mainstreamed.
-Contains earnest gender statements including the need to pay special attention to women's full scale participation in economic and social life and a concern that more women than men lost jobs since independence contributing to greater poverty among women than men.
+Contains a few gender statements including the need to pay special attention to women's full scale participation in economic and social life and a concern that more women than men lost jobs since independence contributing to greater poverty among women than men.
 But these statements hang by themselves rather than being mainstreamed.
 Macro analysis including public expenditure, debt, WTO/trade and the financial sector, as well as agriculture, civil service, health care, education, social protection, environment etc compose a shopping list of needs that neglect gender roles.
-The sector by sector policy matrix addressing health care, labor policy etc is remarkably devoid of gender.
+The sector by sector policy matrix addressing health care, labor policy etc is almost devoid of gender.
 Men including PRSP writers believe Armenia does not have gender inequalities because there are gender-equal laws and they believe gender refers only to women.
 CSOs expect the PRSP will address gender more fully.
 Nicaragua F: June 2001 Does not mainstream gender and missed many opportunities to address it eg macro, trade, property rights, monitoring.
-Does contain a paragraph on each of gender, ethnic groups and the disabled and occasional references to more girls than boys in school, women's reproductive health problems and domestic violence harming women but these are in freestanding paragraphs.
+Contains a paragraph on each of gender, ethnic groups and the disabled and occasional references to more girls than boys in school, women's reproductive health problems and domestic violence harming women but these are in freestanding paragraphs.
 The section on cross-cutting themes includes environment, decentralization, and social equity for the poor and the vulnerable including indigenous people, orphans, the handicapped and abused women but gender itself is not a cross-cutting theme.
 Indicators are not engendered.
 Rwanda F: March 2002 Gender is mainstreamed with only a few gaps.
 Gender is singled out as one of several cross-cutting issues which "must therefore be mainstreamed into sector strategies" and the Ministry of Gender and the Promotion of Women offers to assist sector ministries with engendering know-how as needed.
-Sex-disaggregated data are presented wherever available but much more sexdisaggregated data need to be collected.
+Sex-disaggregated data are presented wherever available but much more sex-disaggregated data need to be collected.
 Poverty monitoring indicators require using any available gender-disaggregated data.
 Poverty, water, education, HIV-AIDs, education and other sectors contain strong gender analyses.
 The gendered analysis of reproductive health impacts is powerful.
-Gender sensitive participatory process are analyzed creatively and usefully.
-Uganda Gender is lightly and implicitly addressed but not at all mainstreamed.
-F: March 2000 Contains a handful of gender references, eg education for girls, but they are inconsistent Update expected and few. by fall 2002 Macro, trade, health, rural/agriculture/land, vocational education, water, etc. discuss the poor generically without mentioning male and female needs.
+Gender sensitive participatory processes are analyzed creatively and usefully.
+Uganda F: March 2000 Update underway Gender is lightly and implicitly addressed but not at all mainstreamed.
+Contains a handful of gender references, eg education for girls, but they are inconsistent and few.
+Macro, trade, health, rural/agriculture/land, vocational education, water, etc. discuss the poor generically without mentioning male and female needs.
 Lacks gender specific indicators.
 The Ministry of Finance, Planning and Economic Development writing team lacked genderaware expertise and neither the Ministry of Gender, Labour and Social Development nor women's CSOs contributed to PRSP formulation despite highly intensive gender inputs into the participatory, capacity-building and other preparatory activities.
 Uganda's costly, gender-inclusive participatory process (UPPAP) is hardly reflected in the PRSP.
 A second UPPAP is underway and CSOs are trying to ensure the next PRSP is better engendered.
-Vietnam I: March 2001 F: Expected spring 2002 Gender is mentioned in only a few instances and not at all mainstreamed.
+Vietnam I: March 2001 F: Expected 2002 Gender is mentioned in only a few instances and not at all mainstreamed.
 Repeated discussions about poverty, macroeconomic issues, state-owned enterprise equitization (a euphemism for privatization), and trade liberalization neglect gender ramifications.
 A wish list matrix featuring these and other themes like the environment and urban poor also is gender blind except for promoting gender equity in leadership.
-Although a Gender Working Group and Gender Task Force promoted PRSP gender mainstreaming, nevertheless the PRSP is not expected to address gender inequalities systematically because the drafting team consists of gender unaware male government officials.
-They believe Vietnam does not have gender inequalities because there are gender-equal laws and they believe gender refers only to women.
-There are few sex-disaggregated data available although recent gender analyses exist that the PRSP neglected to use.
-The PRSP budget is expected to be gender blind.
-Although the PRSP will not be strong on gender, it will treat gender better than do other official documents.